ScriptBasic/WinPBX/docs/OpenGL Procedures.md

 # <a name="AfxGlutIcosahedron"></a>AfxGlutSolidIcosahedron / AfxGlutWireIcosahedron

-Draws a solid icosahedron (twenty-sided Platonic solid).
-The **AfxGlutSolidIcosahedron** procedure renders an icosahedron whose corners are each a unit distance from the origin.
+Renders an icosahedron whose corners are each a unit distance from the origin.
 The length of each side is slightly greater than one.
 Two of the corners lie on the positive and negative X-axes.

 ```
 SUB AfxGlutSolidIcosahedron